siemens/fluffi/docs/howtos/Windows_binary_file_parser/Windows_binary_file_parser.md

 I hear you crying: "But this is not a binary!
 You've got sources for that!".
 Yes, I know, I know.
 But for the sake of this tutorial let's assume we only got the compiled version of dump-pe: `dump-pe.exe`, and `pe-parser-library.dll`.

 ### Creating the fuzz setup deployment package
-Building the deployment package for our fuzzjob is quite simple.
+Building the deployment package for our fuzz job is quite simple.
 First you need to create a `install.bat` that enables page heap for `dump-pe.exe`.
 To do so create a new file, name it `install.bat`, and put the following line in it:

 ```
 C:\utils\GFlags\x64\gflags.exe /p /enable dump-pe.exe